3d-printing-food-header.jpg

 "Yes!
 With 3D printing, I can get the antioxidants from broccoli (which my child hates) but make the other 50% banana (which he likes) so that he eats it!
 Rather than just mixing things together we can create gels with a carefully crafted balance of nutrients that still taste nice and look appealing, leading to much wider acceptance of healthier foods."

 "It can also help prevent food waste and improve portion control by customizing serving sizes.
-If I want 50g of dessert, I can do it, rather than having to buy 100g of dessert in the supermarket because that’s the standard serving size.
+If I want 50g of dessert, I can do it, rather than buying 100g of dessert in the supermarket because that’s the standard serving size.
 Or, I can print my girlfriend a small cake just for us two, rather than a large ½ kilo cake from a patisserie!"

 Will we be seeing 3D food printers in supermarkets and homes soon?